ateijelo/odoo/doc/reference/guidelines.rst

         for record in self:
             record.do_cool_stuff()

-Avoid to use ``api.one``  decorator : this will probably not do what you expected, and extending a such method is not as easy than a *api.multi* method, since it returns a list of result (ordered by recordset ids).
+Avoid using ``api.one``  decorator : this will probably not do what you expected, and extending a such method is not as easy as a *api.multi* method, since it returns a list of result (ordered by recordset ids).

 For performance issue, when developping a 'stat button' (for instance), do not